Physician Assistant/Pre-PA Internships

 PA School Admissions Support

 International Medical Aid has a network of experienced PA school admissions experts including PA educators and former members of admissions committees.
-Participants who successfully complete our physician assistant shadowing internship will have access to personal admissions counseling including letters of recommendation, personal statement review, and interview coaching at no additional cost.
+Participants who successfully complete our physician assistant internships abroad will have access to personal admissions counseling including letters of recommendation, personal statement review, and interview coaching at no additional cost.
 Many of our past alumni have leveraged the guidance of our professional consultants to successfully enter top PA programs in the United States.

 Orientation and Training